17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Hard

 - FYI: The trailhead for this route is located at the Katahdin Stream Campground.
-The entrance fee to enter Baxter State Park is at least $16 for non-residents.
-A season pass can be purchased for at least $42 for non-residents.
+This state park requires an entrance fee.
 Be sure to check current fees at the official Baxter State Park website before planning your visit.
 Baxter also requires a parking reservation at major trailheads.
 You can find the current reservation requirements by visiting the reservation section of the official website.
 Bring your favorite friends, but leave the furry ones at home.
 Dogs are not allowed in Baxter State Park.
 This trail is considered best between March and October.

 8. Hunt, Helon Taylor, and Chimney Pond Trail Loop